esteinig/dartQC/README.md

 ## DartQC
 ### Quality Control Pipeline

 Command line pipeline to facilitate quality control of SNP data from Diversity Array Technologies (DArT).
-This version is written to be user-friendly and executable on the HPC.
+This version is a re-qrite of the original scripts aiming to be somewhat more user-friendly and executable on a HPC.

 <p align="center">
  <img src="https://github.com/esteinig/dartQC/blob/master/workflow.png">